ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 - junos.py -  Definitions and helper functions for modules that manage Junos networking devices
 - known_hosts.py - utilities for working with known_hosts file
 - manageiq.py - Functions and utilities for modules that work with ManageIQ platform and its resources.
+- mlnxos.py - Definitions and helper functions for modules that manage Mellanox MLNX-OS networking devices
 - mysql.py - Allows modules to connect to a MySQL instance
 - netapp.py - Functions and utilities for modules that work with the NetApp storage platforms.
 - netcfg.py - Configuration utility functions for use by networking modules